 - 280 g Marshmallows Ensure they are Gluten Free.
 See notes below

-- 1/2 cup Nuts of choice Macadamia, Almonds and Hazelnuts all work well
+- 1/2 cup Nuts of choice - Hazelnuts

 - The key here is to be able to move quickly once your chocolate is melted so preparation is key.
 Grab a large square tin 25x25cm and line with baking paper, ensuring you leave a good length on either side hanging out so as to make it easier for you to remove.

 - Now before you go melting your chocolate ensure you have everything at hand.
-Have your lined tin ready to go next to your bowl of marshmallows and goodies and it's also helpful to have a ready to get those last vestiges of chocolate out too!
+Have your lined tin ready to go next to your bowl of marshmallows and goodies, also have a spatula on hand so that you can move fairly quickly while the chocolate is easy to work with.

 - Pour straight into your pre-lined tin.
 You may find the coconut and chocolate slops together in the bottom of the bowl, so be sure to get every little bit out.
-Spread your rocky road mixture out and then give your tin a quick knock on your kitchen bench to bring any air bubbles to the surface.
-Now pop your rocky road straight into the fridge for a minimum of 2-3 hours, though the longer the better.
+Spread your rocky road mixture out so that its quite thin and then give your tin a quick knock on your kitchen bench to bring any air bubbles to the surface.

-- Your scrummy rocky road is all ready once the chocolate has set hard.
-It's thanks to the addition of copha that will give you that wonderful sharp crack when you bite into the chocolate!
+- Pop straight into the fridge for a minimum of 1-2 hours.
+Your gluten free rocky road is all ready once the chocolate has set hard.
 Now you can slice up in any thickness you like and serve, or in my case, wrap up in cellophane and tie with some ribbon.
 Just be sure to keep it in the fridge till it is needed.
 To make cutting easier, simply heat your knife with hot water, wipe clean and slice.
 Enjoy!